How to Become a Nurse Practitioner

 - Acute care

 Many graduate schools require nurse practitioner candidates to have a few years of experience as a registered nurse (RN).
-The National League for Nursing Accrediting Commission and American Association of Colleges of Nursing list accredited programs on their websites.
+The Accreditation Commission for Education in Nursing (ACEN) and American Association of Colleges of Nursing list accredited programs on their websites.

 All nursing education programs include extensive clinical experience.
 Upon completion of a BSN program, some nurses pursue an optional one-year residency to enhance their skills.